ttntm/ttntm/src/about.md

 - Notes & Project Mgt.: {% ext "Notion", "https://notion.so/" %}
 - VPN: {% ext "ProtonVPN", "https://protonvpn.com/" %}

-### This Website

-The tech stack used for this site in its current state:
+**The tech stack used for this site in its current state:**

 - Eleventy
 - PostCSS
 - Netlify

-All details regarding the current and previous versions of this website can be found in the [Changelog](/changelog).
+Further details regarding the current and previous versions of this website can be found in the [Changelog](/changelog).

 ## Like it here?